Skip to main

 Playwright is a test runner that uses real browsers to test web applications (an alternative to tools like Selenium).
 By default, Playwright runs these browsers in headless mode, which means the pages are loaded and tested without opening the browser window.
 This is great when running entire test suites locally, and in CI where having a bunch of rapidly opening windows would be disconcerting.
 However, when it comes to writing or debugging individual tests, it is convenient to open the browser in headed mode to actually see the page being tested.

-Playwright also provides a convenient Docker image, which includes all three browsers pre-installed and configured so you can skip the dependency installation steps.
-But what happens if you try to run the Playwright Inspector inside a Docker container – which normally doesn’t have a graphical user interface?
+For convenience, Playwright provides a Docker image, which includes all browsers pre-installed and configured so you can skip the dependency installation steps.
+But what happens if you try to run Playwright with a headed browser inside a Docker container – which normally doesn’t have a graphical user interface?

 # We expect a browser window to open and load google.com